Džemal Bijedić

-Džemal Bijedić (Џемал Биједић, [bijěːdit͡ɕ]; 12 April 1917 – 18 January 1977) was a Bosnian and Yugoslav politician.
-He served as the Prime Minister of Yugoslavia from 30 July 1971 until his death in a plane crash on 18 January 1977.
+Džemal Bijedić (Џемал Биједић, [bijěːdit͡ɕ]; 12 April 1917 – 18 January 1977) was a Bosnian and Yugoslav politician who served as Prime Minister of Yugoslavia from July 1971 until his death in a plane crash in January 1977.
+He additionally served as Secretary of the Interior from July to December 1971.
+Bijedić was also President of the People's Assembly of SR Bosnia and Herzegovina from 1967 to 1971.

-Biography
+Early life and education

-Džemal Bijedić was born on 12 April 1917 in Mostar, Bosnia and Herzegovina (then part of Austria-Hungary) to Adem and Zarifa from the prominent Bosniak merchant family of Bajramaga Bijedic, who had moved from Gacko to Mostar in 1915.
-Džemal was barely one year old when his father Adem died of Spanish flu in 1919; his mother Zafira and uncle Becir took care of the family in the 1920s.
+Bijedić was born on 12 April 1917 in Mostar, Bosnia and Herzegovina (then part of Austria-Hungary) to Adem and Zarifa from the prominent Bosnian Muslim merchant family of Bajramaga Bijedić, who had moved from Gacko to Mostar in 1915.
+Džemal was barely one year old when his father Adem died of the Spanish flu in 1919; his mother Zafira and uncle Bećir took care of the family in the 1920s.

-Džemal Bijedić finished his elementary and secondary education in Mostar, and graduated from the University of Belgrade Faculty of Law, where he joined the League of Communists of Yugoslavia in 1939.
+Bijedić finished his elementary and secondary education in Mostar, and graduated from the University of Belgrade Faculty of Law, where he joined the Communist Party of Yugoslavia in 1939.
 He became a member of SKOJ in October 1939 and a member of the Mostar branch of the League of Communists just two months later.
 Due to his political sympathies, he was three times detained when in Mostar.